spacemeshos/testnet-guide/netconfig.md

 For additional information about the OS X Firewall please [read this guide](https://support.apple.com/en-il/HT201642) from Apple.

 ## Linux
 If you are running Linux then you should be able to configure your firewall via the command line.
-Check your linux distro documentation for additional info.
+Check your linux distribution documentation for additional info.

+---

 ## Router Configuration

-Your home router or Internet access point (or both) may be blocking incoming connections to any device on your home network or not forwarding incoming Spacemesh network traffic to the computer you are running the App on.

-The App attempts to automatically configure your router using UPnP so in most cases you do not need to manually do this.
+Your home router or Internet access point (or both) may be blocking the App from receiving data from the network.
+The App attempts to automatically configure your router using UPnP so in most cases you do not need to manually configure your router.

-In you still can't connect to the p2p network then you need to configure your router to forward both UDP and TCP incoming network traffic on port 7153 to the computer that you are running the Spacemesh App on.
+If you still can't connect to the p2p network then you need to configure your router to forward both UDP and TCP incoming network traffic on port 7153 to the computer that you are running the App on.

 To configure your router follow the instructions provided by your router hardware maker for your router model.

-> Upcoming releases of the Spacemesh App will not have this requirement.
-This is a temporary requirement for the first release of the Spacemesh App.